 I am an all out mutt, with no real claim to any bloodlines, other than American Melting Pot.
 But I have always felt attached to the Irish roots in my father's family.
 The Flanagans and Keoghans, were the last to immigrate to the US.
 Victims of the oppression of English common law, suffering from hunger and poverty, my grandmother's grandparents, sought a better life.
 They ventured into the unknown, in search of the American dream.
 This story intrigued me.
 As a child, I already yearned to visit their homeland.

 It would be decades before I made an opportunity to take this trip, as a celebration of my fiftieth birthday.
 I woke one morning knowing, it was now or never.
 Three months later, we were on our way.
 We had a jam packed itinerary, and were busy for 12 straight days, touring much of the country.
-Ireland was everything that I imagined it would be.
-We toured most of the country, but it is the southwest corner of the island country, that has become the home in my heart.
+Ireland was everything that I imagined it would be, and more.
+There were tons of highlights.
+But it was the little Skellig Ring that has become the home in my heart.

 But, the Ring of Kerry was NOT why we went to the Iveragh Peninsula.
 We were there to visit the town of Portmagee, on the Skellig Ring, near the southwestern-most corner of Ireland.
 I was determined to take the boat trip to Skellig Michael, a UNESCO world Heritage Site.
 It is the filming location where Rae finds Luke in the first of the new Star Wars movies.
 (Yes, I know I am completely a nerd.)
 I had been fascinated by the location in the movie.
 Potmagee or Valentia Island were the best places to stay, the night before the 9 km boat trip to Skellig Michael.